Searching ...

 Is there lakefront or riverfront property in Greenville, SC?

-Some places where you can seek property abutting a lake or creek include Stone Lake Community Club, Richland Creek in the North Main neighborhood, some properties in Nicholtown and Pleasant Valley.
+Some places where you can seek property abutting a lake or creek include Stone Lake Community Club, Richland Creek in the North Main neighborhood, and some properties in Nicholtown and Pleasant Valley.

 How is golf in Greenville, SC?